ilesinge/humans-behind-keyboards/README.md

 tricks:
 - click on words
 - play with the hash in the URL
-- direct link to seed with #d=yourseed as the URL hash: http://humans.ndre.gr/#d=human behind keyboard
+- direct link to seed with #d=yourseed as the URL hash: http://humans.ndre.gr/#d=human+behind+keyboard
 - open as many tabs as possible and enjoy the noise (may temporarily break the toy)
 - ???